Biblioranking fundamental physics: Ranking authors

-A correct metrics is obtained by attributing a fraction $p_{A}$ of any given paper to each author $A$, and imposing the sum rule $\sum p_A= 1$.
+An improved metrics is obtained by attributing a fraction $p_{A}$ of any given paper to each author $A$, and imposing the sum rule $\sum p_A= 1$.
 The fractions $p_A$ should tell how much each author contributed to the paper.
-In the absence of this information, {\em we assume that each co-author contributed equally, so that $p_A= 1/N_p^{\rm aut}$}.\footnote{Weighting authors proportionally to their AuthorRank gives a non-linear system of equations, with singular solutions where a few notable authors collect all the weight of large collaborations.}
+In the absence of this information, {\em we assume that each co-author contributed equally, so that $p_A= 1/N_p^{\rm aut}$}.\footnote{Weighting authors proportionally to their AuthorRank gives a non-linear system of equations, with singular solutions where a few notable authors collect all the weight of large collaborations.
+Restricting to single-author papers would uniquely identify authors' contributions, but at the price of discarding most literature.} This is called `fractional counting' in the bibliometric literature.